Anarcho-Communist Antifa March, Threaten, Assault in Charlottesville

 ANTIFA CHARLOTTESVILLE

 Antifa assaulted police officers and got into their faces.
-Black Bloc, the most violent of the Antifa groups led the marches.
+Black Bloc, the most violent of the Antifa groups, led the marches.

-This is the anniversary of the death of Heather Heyers who was marching with Antifa during the Charlottesville riots last year during which police stood down.
-A paranoid schizophrenic man, allegedly a Nazi, plowed into a crowd of Black Lives Matter and Antifa.
-Heyers was killed by a car pushed into her by his.
+This is the anniversary of the death of Heather Heyer who was marching with Antifa during the Charlottesville riots last year.
+The police stood down under orders from the chief and were harshly criticized in the final report.

+A paranoid schizophrenic man, allegedly a Nazi, plowed into a crowd of Black Lives Matter and Antifa marchers during the Charlottesville rally.
+Heyer was killed by a car pushed into her by his.
 The white supremacist said he became confused and frightened when Antifa started banging on his car.
 He is awaiting trials on state and federal charges.

 Antifa is a paramilitary group that refers to themselves as anarcho-communists.
 They are currently forming chapters in colleges all across the nation with the assistance of like-minded professors.
-Their goal is to overturn the capitalist government of the United States they see as oppressive.
+Their goal is to overturn the capitalist government of the United States which they see as oppressive.

-Their violent anti-facist message is growing.
+Their violent anti-fascist message is growing.

-The Communists hide their faces, attack police, and news media in the name of anti-fascism.
-The only problem is they are the fascists and do not support the Bill of Rights or the Constitution.
+The Communists hide their faces, attack police, and assault news media in the name of anti-fascism.
+The only problem is they are the fascists and do not support the Bill of Rights or the Constitution — our rule of law.

-Their violence and the threats they place are largely ignored or minimized by media.
+Their violence and the threats they pose are largely ignored or minimized by media.
 Last year, the NY Times published an article about what the stylish Black Bloc and Antifa were wearing.
 They are not condemned by their fellow leftists in the Democrat Party.

 ANTI-LAW ENFORCEMENT ANARCHO-COMMUNIST ANTIFA